Are Nike Vaporfly Shoes Good for Running?

 The shoes have been popular choices for athletes competing in world major marathons.
 Many pro athletes even use customized versions of the Vaporfly.

-Recreational Marathoners and Long Distance Runners
+Recreational Marathoners And Long Distance Runners

 Recreational runners can also benefit from the energy boost of the Vaporfly for marathons, half-marathons, and long training runs.
 The extra cushioning helps maintain pace late into races when legs typically feel drained.